ttrreevvoorr/dotfiles/README.md

 # dotfiles
-xfce workstation setup; a perpetual work in progress
+xfce workstation setup; a perpetual work in progress.
+Intended to be ran against fresh install of Xubuntu.
+I have also installed most of this on a bare Debian install, with some setup required for i3wm and etc.

 ```